 The facilities at Stanley Park are second to none and spectators are most welcome there at any time for whatever game is on offer.
 Often this can include Palace Shield games where the excitement can be just as great as in a Northern Premier League match.

 In 2015, Lancashire County Cricket Club returned to Stanley park for the Royal London One Day Cup game against Middlesex.
 The day was a great success and as such re-established Blackpool CC as an outground for LCCC.
-The Royal London One Day Cup is again at Stanley Park for 2016, where Lancashire take on Nottingham.
+The Royal London One Day Cup has now been hosted at the ground each year since.
+It is again here at Stanley Park for 2018, where Lancashire take on Warwickshire.

 Next at BCC